RiverArchitect/riverarchitect/docs/index.rst

 bioengineering <River-design-features#featoverview>`__, and
 `connectivity features <River-design-features#featoverview>`__ is described within the `LifespanDesign Wiki <River-design-features>`__.
-The Installation Wiki pages describe the propper installation, file organization and environment of *River Architect*.
+The Installation Wiki pages describe the proper installation, file organization and environment of *River Architect*.

 --------------